nickmckenney/Building-a-JSON-API/readme.md

 **You will be working individually for this project**, and you'll be designing the app yourself.
 We will be taking ***attendance at 9:00am*** per usual every morning of project week.

-**You must submit your idea, complete with ERDs, to your squad leader by 12:30pm Friday, June 9th.** After submitting your complete proposal with ERDs, you will receive feedback and/or approval for your project idea by 2:30pm.
+**You must submit your idea, complete with ERDs, to your squad leader by 12:30pm Friday, September 15th, at the latest.** After submitting your complete proposal with ERDs, you will receive feedback and/or approval for your project idea by 2:30pm.

 Remember to focus on your MVP first &mdash; **scope creep/feature creep is one of the biggest potential pitfalls for any app in development!** This is true not just for beginners, but for all developers.